Last Updated on

 You’ll be swept up in a deadly world laid out in glass cases and in posters and documents.
 If you grew up in the days when “Nark” was a dirty word, this museum will turn your head around for sure.
 If you take the Metro- get off at Pentagon City Stop (blue line) – it’s across the street from Macy’s.
 Tues-Fri 10-4, Free.

-Established in 1864 to bury both Union and Confederate soldiers who died in the Civil War, Arlington National Cemetery remains the place to honor those who served our country.
+Arlington National Cemetery was established in 1864 for both Union and Confederate soldiers who died in the Civil War.
+It remains the place to honor those who served our country.
 Over 400,000 active-duty service members, veterans and their families are interred on 624 acres (and growing).

 TREAT: Artisan Confections

-If you’d like your premium chocolates to look like graphic-art masterpieces and taste like PB&J, an “Arnold Palmer,” Butterscotch with real scotch, or any one of several dozen innovative home-brewed flavor combinations, just walk into this divinely scented gallery, watch artisans at work through windows and choose your bliss ($18 for 9 pieces).
+If you’d like your premium chocolates to look like graphic-art masterpieces and taste like PB&J, an “Arnold Palmer,” Butterscotch with real scotch, or any one of several dozen innovative home-brewed flavor combinations, just walk into this divinely scented gallery.
+Watch artisans at work through windows and choose your bliss.

 Best Restaurants in Arlington VA